 Personal loans

-Personal loans are unsecured debt, which means it’s money financed to you without being tied to an asset like a house or car.
+Personal loans are unsecured debt, which means you finance them without being tied to an asset like a house or car.
 You may be able to get a personal loan to cover the down payment on a property you’re planning to pay down with rental income.
 Just be aware that while these loans are sometimes easier to get than a traditional mortgage, they’re usually much smaller and may come with higher interest rates.

-Keep in mind, beyond the purchase price of a home, you’ll also need to pay for ongoing costs like homeowners insurance, taxes, and property maintenance.
+Keep in mind that beyond the purchase price of a home, you’ll also need to pay for ongoing costs like homeowners insurance, taxes, and property maintenance.
 You may also need to invest substantial capital to improve a home, particularly if you purchase a fixer-upper.

 Fractional real estate investments

-If you’ve never invested in real estate before, investing through a fractional real estate platform like Arrived can make it considerably easier.
+If you’ve never invested in real estate, investing through a fractional real estate platform like Arrived can make it considerably easier.
 You won’t have to compare lenders, apply for a mortgage, search for property, manage tenants, or deal with maintenance hassles.
-Instead, you can browse available properties, invest anywhere from $100 to $15,000 per property, and receive a proportionate share of consistent monthly rental income.
-Not only that, but you’ll benefit from home appreciation, too.
+Instead, you can browse available properties, invest anywhere from $100 to $15,000 per property, and receive a proportionate share of monthly rental income generated by the property.
+Not only that, but you have the potential to benefit from any home appreciation, too.

 How to find your first real estate investment property